 With only a few weekends to go before we bid adieu to 2017, this is as good a time as any to relax and unwind with some blissful binge watching (after you’ve tried these top gourmet restaurants in Mumbai).
 Hit pause on Game of Thrones and all your other favourite TV shows, because we’re recommending you watch some all-time great movies instead.
 For film buffs, many of these titles will be familiar, but they’re exactly the sort of movies you can watch again and again.
 For first-time watchers, you are guaranteed a weekend of wonder!

 Whether you’re single or a gang of cinephiles, here’s a list of appropriate, amazing titles for your next moviethon.
-Go on, settle in with a hearty tipple (some Black Dog perhaps), load up on plenty of popcorn and press play!
+Go on, load up on plenty of popcorn and press play!

 You’ve been hitched for years, been-there-done-that, and frankly a little grating on each other’s nerves.
 Instead of spending Saturday afternoon disagreeing with each other, snuggle together on the couch and watch Kate and Leo bring alive an epic romance on the high seas in Titanic.
 Yes, we’re aware it ends in tragedy, but when the young couple spread their arms wide on the bow of the ship and Celine Dion’s voice in My Heart Will Go On soars over them, it will be quite impossible to resist recreating the moment yourselves, right then and there.
 Trust us, there’s a reason that this film remains the world’s second-highest grosser of all time!
 From Bollywood’s romantic legends, pick Qayamat Se Qayamat Tak for its fresh as a daisy lead couple, Aamir Khan and Juhi Chawla, whose combined innocence was channelled in an aristocratic Rajput, yet au natural setting by debutant director Mansoor Khan, with a terrific music score to boot.
 Just to veer from the tragedy angle, there’s nothing better to laugh, cry and sigh over than the precursor of How I Met Your Mother, i.e Nora Ephron’s 1989 Billy Crystal-Meg Ryan starrer When Harry Met Sally.
 A how-to guide for relationships, it’ll have you both smiling at Harry’s declaration: “When you realise you want to spend the rest of your life with someone, you want the rest of your life to start as soon as possible.”